Yohoho! User Interface

 If a Pirate's really getting on your nerves, use this option to silence them entirely — you'll never hear another peep from that pesky Pirate!
 A 'No' sign appears over the Pirate's head.
 Note that the Pirate won't be told that you've muted them, so they might get a bit confused as to why you're ignoring them.
 Also note that whilst they will hear any Speaking, Shouting, etc. from you, you cannot Tell to a Pirate that you've muted, or Challenge and Trade with them.
 You can relent later and unmute them with the same radial menu.

-In addition you can /mute or /unmute Pirates at distance, so if someone has been telling you things you don't want to hear, go ahead and /mute them.
-Your mute list can be viewed from the Game Options, accessible from the gear icon in the lower right of the screen.
+It's possible to /mute or /unmute Pirates at distance, so if someone has been telling you things you don't want to hear, go ahead and /mute them.
+Your mute list can be viewed from the Options panel, accessible from the Ye tab on the Happy Sunshine.

 Note that if someone is really offensive you can /complain to alert the support staff.
 A complaint records a log of your recent chat, so try to catch the annoying scurvy dog in action.